Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Introduction

 In more recent times, the pandemic and its associated research have taken a different form.
-Most developed countries have essentially completed their vaccine rollout, and yet cases continue to exhibit new peaks throughout many different regions \cite{james2021_CovidIndia}.
+Most developed countries have essentially completed their vaccine rollout, and yet cases continue to exhibit new peaks throughout many different regions \citep{james2021_CovidIndia}.
 In addition, most countries have reduced their restrictions and opened their borders, meaning they are no longer isolated ecosystems.
-Thus, a new body of work has emerged with an emphasis on necessary collaboration between countries to mitigate ongoing risks of COVID-19 \cite{Priesemann2021_actionplan,Priesemann2021_Eurostrategy}.
-Vaccines remain an integral part of that response, so ongoing research is necessary to determine their impact on cases and effectiveness \cite{Piraveenan2021}.
-While much of this is medical research \cite{spensley_comparison_2022,tregoning_progress_2021,lisewski_effectiveness_2021}, there remains an ongoing need for mathematical and nonlinear dynamics results to examine broader trends \cite{Sharma2021}.
+Thus, a new body of work has emerged with an emphasis on necessary collaboration between countries to mitigate ongoing risks of COVID-19 \citep{Priesemann2021_actionplan,Priesemann2021_Eurostrategy,Priesemann2021}.
+Vaccines remain an integral part of that response, so ongoing research is necessary to determine their impact on cases and effectiveness \citep{Piraveenan2021}.
+On this question, there is a substantial amount of medical research \citep{spensley_comparison_2022,tregoning_progress_2021,lisewski_effectiveness_2021} and more recently some mathematical and nonlinear dynamics works examining trends \citep{Sharma2021}.
+Of particular note are works that investigate the association between vaccination and infectivity, either in a single country \cite{Meng2023_CSF,Paul2023_CSF} or individually across several countries \cite{Wang2023_CSF,Angeli2022_CSF}.

 Our work is heavily inspired by the aforementioned trends in the recent literature, but we take a different approach.
-While existing work has discussed and called for further cooperation between countries to continue mitigating COVID-19 after the vaccine rollout, little mathematical work has examined collective trends in infectivity on a country-by-country basis, especially incorporating the interplay with the vaccine rollout.
-Nor are we aware of any research within the framework of time series analysis that studies collective behaviour of infectivity time series on a country-by-country basis.
-The authors have produced previous work analysing trends in cases and deaths on a country-by-country or state-by-state basis \cite{james2020covidusa}, but have never analysed infectivity time series, collective correlation strength, or the relationship with vaccine doses.
+Existing work has discussed and called for further cooperation between countries to continue mitigating COVID-19 after the vaccine rollout, and some work referenced above has analysed infectivity on the basis of one country at a time.
+However, we are unaware of any mathematical work has examined collective trends in infectivity and relationships between countries on a worldwide basis, especially incorporating the interplay with the vaccine rollout.
+Specifically, we are unaware of any research within the framework of time series analysis that studies collective behaviour of infectivity time series on a country-by-country basis.